Meditation for Social Anxiety

 What a 60-second meditation practice for social anxiety can and cannot do

-A 60-second meditation for social anxiety is a brief attention practice that helps you notice anxious thoughts, feel your body, and return to the room you are actually in.
-It can interrupt the familiar spiral of “they noticed,” “I sounded strange,” or “I should leave now.”
+Quick answer: a 60-second meditation for social anxiety is a brief attention practice that helps you notice anxious thoughts, sense your body, and rejoin the room you are actually in.
+It can loosen the familiar spiral of “they noticed,” “I sounded strange,” or “I need to get out of here.”

 That matters because social anxiety is common.
-The National Institute of Mental Health reports that about 7.1% of U.S. adults had social anxiety disorder in the past year, and 12.1% experience it during their lifetime source.
+The National Institute of Mental Health reports that about 7.1% of U.S. adults had social anxiety disorder in the past year, and 12.1% experience it during their lifetime Social Anxiety Disorder.

 A small pause still counts.